 Google Ads may be the thousand pound gorilla when it comes to online paid search advertising but there are other options such as Facebook and LinkedIn.
 Although Google Ads is a great place to start, it does NOT have to be where you put 100% of your marketing budget.
 For a quick overview of some of the more common paid advertising platforms, check out Best Places To Advertise Your Business Online.

 Those are just a few considerations to think about.
 I have been managing Google Ads accounts for small businesses for over decade.
 I’ve helped plenty of businesses find success with Google Ads.
 There have also been campaigns that just could not meet the clients goals and objectives.
 It certainly is not the best option for all businesses.

 Having said that, Google Ads is Google’s cash cow for a reason.
 They make billions and billions every year from it.
 If businesses were not successful with it, then they would stop paying for the service.
 And, Google would not be making those billions.
 Google ads is a great place for small businesses to start their online marketing journey.
 Again, this does not mean you have to push all your “chips” in with Google Ads.
-Come up with a sound digital marketing strategy, test a few different marketing channels and see which combination gives your business the best results.
+Come up with a sound digital marketing strategy, test a few different marketing channels and see which strategy gives your business the best results.